khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 So.. what's the job of Khanon.js?

-**Khanon.js adds a layer between Babylon.js and the logic of your game**, adding **lifecycle** to different objects as *Scenes*, *Sprites*, *Meshes* or *Particles*; common features that any video game could require like **assets management between scenes, actors, notifications, scene maps, and many other things** that will make the game development easier and enjoyable.
+**Khanon.js adds a layer between Babylon.js and the logic of your game**, adding **lifecycle** to different objects as *Scenes*, *Sprites*, *Meshes* or *Particles*; and common features that any video game could require like **assets management between scenes, actors, notifications, scene maps, and many other things** that will make the game development easier and enjoyable.

 Khanon.js doesn’t pretend to substitute any of the Babylon.js features.
 Instead, its job is widening what Babylon.js offers, adding new features and functionalities.
 It also presents some alternatives like the *Logger* class, which is slightly different.